douardda/AR488-ESP/docs/source/index.rst

 Wireless communication
 ----------------------

-The AR488 interface can communicate using a Bluetooth module (HC05 or HC06).
-The firmware sketch supports auto-configuration of the Bluetooth HC05 module, the details of which can be found in the Configuration section and the AR Bluetooth Support supplement.
+The AR488-ESP32 interface can communicate via Bluetooth or Wifi (beware not all ESP32 boards have support for Bluetooth).
+Details on remote communication can be found in the :ref:`Remote Connection` section.
-Automatic configuration is not possible with a HC06 module so although this can be used to provide Bluetooth communication, it has to be configured manually.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    configuration
+   quickstart
    commands
    macros
    build